wponline/docker-gha-runner/README.md

 What I really want is the exact same as the GitHub Actions default runner but self-host it.
 This is in that direction.
 The actions container is torn down and restarted when the action ends, therefore it's stateless like the default runner.

+Additionally, I have a powerful dev machine and I wanted to use that as a runner so I didn't have to pay for a third-party service to use what resources I already have.

 ## Features

 * Stateless execution